How to Use the Command 'mamba' (with Examples)

 Explanation:

-• --name environment_name: This option is used to specify the name of the new environment.
+• --name environment_name: Specifies the name of the new environment.
+This name is used to activate or manage the environment later.

 Code: